What are Lone Worker Solutions?

 Deploying a remote worker protection solution can make it easy for organizations to create robust lone worker safety policies, processes, and procedures – and actually fulfill them.

 Many digital safety solutions are fully customizable and can be tailored to meet each organization’s requirements.
-For example, SHEQSY can be configured by team or individual, offers customizable emergency escalation chains, and can even be professionally monitored 24/7 for you.
+For example, SHEQSY by SafetyCulture can be configured by team or individual, offers customizable emergency escalation chains, and can even be professionally monitored 24/7 for you.

 The nature of every lone-working role is different.
 Some work is inherently more dangerous.
 Some work environments are static (i.e. home office), while others are constantly changing (i.e. inspection sites, mobile patient visits, construction sites) – which is why training your employees to carry out dynamic lone worker risk assessments (there’s a draft article for this topic waiting for review) is necessary.